southlondonsingers/southlondonsingers.github.io/about.md

 ## How to Join Us

-Find out more about how to join us, from tyring us out to becoming a regular member.
+Find out more about how to join us, from trying us out to becoming a regular member.

 # Address